Coral Harbour

 Coral Harbour (Inuktitut: Salliq / Salliit, Syllabics: ᓴᓪᓕᖅ / ᓴᓪᓖᑦ, formerly Southampton Island) is a small Inuit community that is located on Southampton Island, Kivalliq Region, in the Canadian territory of Nunavut.
 Its name is derived from the fossilized coral that can be found around the waters of the community which is situated at the head of South Bay.
 The name of the settlement in Inuktitut is Salliq, sometimes used to refer to all of Southampton Island.
 The plural Salliit, means large flat island(s) in front of the mainland.

 History

 The Sadlermiut ("inhabitants of Salliq") whose name is derived from Salliq previously occupied the area.
-The Sadlermiut are thought to be the last vestige of the Paleo-Eskimo culture known as the Dorset or Tuniit.
 The Tuniit, a pre-Inuit culture, officially went ethnically and culturally extinct in 1902–03 when an illness killed all of the Sadlermiut in a matter of weeks.
-However, others believe that the Sadlermiut were in fact descendants of the Thule, whose geographically isolated culture would have developed idiosyncratically from the mainland Thule culture.
-A third theory indicates that the Sadlermiut did not necessarily belong to either group, but because of intermarriage, their roots may have in fact been part of both Dorset and Thule cultures.
+However, others believe that the Sadlermiut were descendants of the Thule, whose geographically isolated culture would have developed idiosyncratically from the mainland Thule culture.

 At the beginning of the 20th century, the area was repopulated by Aivilingmiut, whose name was to be later adapted for the Aivilik electoral district, from the Naujaat and Chesterfield Inlet areas, influenced to do so by whaler Captain George Comer and others.
 Baffin Islanders arrived 25 years later.
 John Ell, who as a young child travelled with his mother Shoofly on Comer's schooners, eventually became the most famous of Southampton Island's re-settled population.